Ellin Prince Speyer: Career

-Ellin Prince took an early interest in hospital charities, helping to found the Hospital Saturday and Sunday Association in 1881, and the New York Skin and Cancer Hospital in 1886.
+Married at 22 to prosperous John A. Lowery, Prince took an early interest in hospital charities, helping to found the Hospital Saturday and Sunday Association in 1881, and the New York Skin and Cancer Hospital in 1886.
 Beginning in 1907 she organized an annual "work horse parade" in New York City, to highlight best practices in the treatment of working horses in the city.
 In 1914, as president of the Women's League for Animals, she established the Hospital of the New York Women's League for Animals.
 During World War I she chaired the mayor's committee responsible for recruiting nurses for overseas work.

-Ellin Prince co-founded the "Irene Club" for working girls in 1883.
+Prince co-founded the "Irene Club" for working girls in 1883.
 She raised funds for the New York League of Women Workers and the Working Girls' Vacation Society.
 She organized a girls' program within the city's Public School Athletic League.
 The Speyers made significant donations to Teachers College, Columbia University and the settlement movement in New York City.